 This leg held another major milestone for the flight; the first crossing of the equator!
 We watched as the coordinates on the GPS counted down towards 0 degrees north, and then switched to “south”.
 We celebrated, raucously, with a high five.

-Indonesia’s volcanic heritage was clear as we crossed Java.
+Indonesia’s volcanic nature was clear as we crossed Java.
 On both sides, mountain ranges rose to and above our level.
-It was nice to see some hills after hours of flatness, even if it did require slightly more attention paid to ensure airplane and hill did not meet!
-Turbulence picked up, most likely due to wind over the mountains, but luckily never enough to be uncomfortable.
+It was nice to see some hills after hours of flatness, even if it did require slightly more attention paid to ensure airplane and hill did not meet.
+Turbulence picked up, most likely due to wind over the mountains, but never enough to be uncomfortable.
 After a while, we approached the southern shore of Java and turned onto the final airway that would take us towards Yogyakarta.

 Yogyakarta turned out to be a busy airport, shared between civilians and the military.
 There were a number of incoming flights stacked up, and we were given one turn around the hold as we approached to wait for other traffic.
 ATC then cleared us on to the downwind leg for a visual landing.
 We touched down after a flight of just over 7 hours, and taxied to parking to be met by a small army of people; police, customs, immigration, and handling.
 All were friendly and helpful and before long we had our bags out, the aircraft covered, and were escorted into the “VIP terminal”.
 Off we went to a taxi, and our hotel.